Baldr: Name

-The Old Norse theonym Baldr ('brave, defiant'; also 'lord, prince') and its various Germanic cognates – including Old English Bældæg and Old High German Balder (or Palter) – probably stems from Proto-Germanic *Balðraz ('Hero, Prince'; cf. Old Norse mann-baldr 'great man', Old English bealdor 'prince, hero'), itself a derivative of *balþaz, meaning 'brave' (cf. Old Norse ballr 'hard, stubborn', Gothic balþa* 'bold, frank', Old English beald 'bold, brave, confident', Old Saxon bald 'valiant, bold', Old High German bald 'brave, courageous').
+The Old Norse theonym Baldr (lit. 'bold'; 'brave, defiant'; also 'lord, prince') and its Germanic cognates – Old English Bældæg and Old High German Balder (or Palter) – are generally derived from Proto-Germanic *Balðraz ('Hero, Prince'; Old Norse mann-baldr, 'great man'; Old English bealdor, 'prince, hero'), itself a derivative of *balþaz, meaning 'brave'.
+(Note: Old Norse ballr, 'hard, stubborn', Gothic balþa*, 'bold, frank'; Old English beald, 'bold, brave, confident'; Old Saxon bald, 'valiant, bold'; Old High German bald, 'brave, courageous'.)
+Rudolf Simek has noted, however, that this etymology would suggest a warlike or forceful character, a portrayal not clearly supported by the mythological sources.

-This etymology was originally proposed by Jacob Grimm (1835), who also speculated on a comparison with the Lithuanian báltas ('white', also the name of a light-god) based on the semantic development from 'white' to 'shining' then 'strong'.
+This etymology was originally proposed by Jacob Grimm (1835), who also suggested a comparison with Lithuanian báltas ('white', also the name of a light-god), positing a semantic development from 'white' to 'shining' then 'strong'.
 According to linguist Vladimir Orel, this could be linguistically tenable.
-Philologist Rudolf Simek also argues that the Old English Bældæg should be interpreted as meaning 'shining day', from a Proto-Germanic root *bēl- (cf. Old English bæl, Old Norse bál 'fire') attached to dæg ('day').
+Early scholars, by deriving the name from the Indo-European root bhel- ('white'), interpreted Baldr as a light-god, in keeping with Snorri's description.

+Simek contends that Baeldæg may represent an Old English reflex of the name Baldr, developed from Old English bealdor by analogy with divine names such as Swæfdæg, though it may also be a late Old English development influenced by Scandinavian tradition in the 10th century.
+He further observes that Baeldæg is replaced by Baldr in one chronicle (Æthelweard), and that Snorri likewise equates the two when he refers to "Beldeg, whom we call Baldr" as the second son of Odin in the prologue to the Edda.

 Old Norse also shows the usage of the word as an honorific in a few cases, as in baldur î brynju (Sæm.
 272b) and herbaldr (Sæm.
 218b), in general epithets of heroes.
 In continental Saxon and Anglo-Saxon tradition, the son of Woden is called not Bealdor but Baldag (Saxon) and Bældæg, Beldeg (Anglo-Saxon), which shows association with "day", possibly with Day personified as a deity.
 This, as Grimm points out, would agree with the meaning "shining one, white one, a god" derived from the meaning of Baltic baltas, further adducing Slavic Belobog and German Berhta.